My growing collection of unusual noises...

 Motorola SmartZone OmniLink Control Channel - In the last few months of 2006, the NJSP completed an upgrade to the statewide trunked radio system.
 They upgraded the 3 separate SmartZone system in to one seamless OmniLink setup.
 Users from any part of the state can now leave their radios turned to their primary home talkgroup, and the system will follow them, even if they cross system boundaries.
 The upgrade seems to have added some interesting characteristics to the sound of the data stream.

-APCO Project-25 Control Channel - Project-25 trunking is a completely digital, vendor-independent specification that was initially developed by Motorola, and now has product offerings & support from Harris, Kenwood, EF Johnson, & Relm/BK Radio.
-The system specification allows no analog voice, and is deployed as C4FM or CQPSK-LSM (Compatible Quadrature Phase Shift Keying - Linear Simulcast Modulation) if sent at a 12.5 KHz spread.
+APCO Project-25 Control Channel - Project-25 trunking is a completely digital, vendor-independent specification that was initially developed by Motorola, and now has product offerings & support from Harris, Kenwood, EF Johnson, & others.
+The original Phase-I systems are deployed as C4FM or CQPSK-LSM (Compatible Quadrature Phase Shift Keying - Linear Simulcast Modulation) if sent at a 12.5 KHz spread.
 If the system is set at the new 6.25 KHz spacing, it is just known as CQPSK.
-This is a 9600 baud data stream.
+This is a 9600 baud data stream, and is what a Motorola-built Phase-I (C4FM) system sounds like.

 P25 Test Patterns - These are a pair of data streams submitted by the same user as the sounds above.
 Neither was able to be decoded as a control or voice transmission.
 Any help in identifying what these are is greatly appreciated! - 700MHz test transmission - 800MHz test transmission.